-3. Comments on the consolidated financial statements
+3. Comments on the financial statements

-With respect to the main balance sheet figures that can be inferred from the 2023 consolidated financial statements, we note the following.
+With respect to the main balance sheet figures inferred from the financial statements for the year 2023, we note the following.

 Loans and receivables with customers amounted to EUR 4.2 billion and are composed almost entirely of non-performing loans acquired as part of debt purchasing transactions between 2019 and 2023.
-POCI portfolios were down by 9% due to the combined effect of the expected decrease of the portfolio and the impact of the valuations made in 2023.
-The same dynamics and reasons were recorded for the amortised cost portfolios, which recorded a decrease of 24%.
+POCI portfolios were down by 8% due to the combined effect of the expected decrease of the portfolio and the impact of the valuations made in 2023.
+The same dynamics was observed for the amortised cost portfolios, which recorded a decrease of 24%.